Eyelid Surgery(Blepharoplasty)

 What is Blepharoplasty and why is it done?

 Eyelid surgery is also called blepharoplasty.
-It is done to correct the puffiness, sagging and drooping of upper eyelids, and it is also used to remove excess eyebags fat and skin under the lower eyelid region.
-Blepharoplasty improves the appearance of your eye area to give you a healthy, more relaxed looking.
+It is performed to correct excessive skin of the upper eyelids, and it is also used to remove excess eyelid fat and skin in the lower eyelid region.
+Blepharoplasty restores normal eyelid function while preserving the contours of the eye area, resulting in a healthier, more relaxed appearance.

 Are you a candidate for Blepharoplasty?